yakomoga/TrendingQs/README.md

 - Run `npm run migrate` in the main folder of this repository, in a new terminal window.
 This will create a table called 'students' in your database.

-- Make sure you understand how the `students` table is constructed.
-In your MySQL console, you can run `use TrendingQs;` and then `describe questions;` to see the structure of the questions table.
+- Make sure you understand how the `questions` table is constructed.
+In your MySQL console, you can run `use trending;` and then `describe questions;` to see the structure of the questions table.

 ### Development